theSuriya/RAG-LLAMA-INDEX/README.md

 ```bash
 git clone https://github.com/theSuriya/RAG-LLAMA-INDEX
 ```
-2. Open in Your Favorite IDE: Open the cloned directory in your preferred Integrated Development Environment (IDE) such as Visual Studio Code, PyCharm, or any other IDE of your choice.
+2. **Open in Your Favorite IDE**: Open the cloned directory in your preferred Integrated Development Environment (IDE) such as Visual Studio Code, PyCharm, or any other IDE of your choice.

-3. **HuggingFace Account login**:If you don't have a Hugging Face account, create one.
+4. **HuggingFace Account login**:If you don't have a Hugging Face account, create one.
 You'll need an account to generate an authentication token.
 Follow the steps outlined in this[guid](https://huggingface.co/docs/hub/security-tokens) o generate your token.
 Once you have the token, locate the .env file in your project directory.
 Open it and paste your token like this:
   ```bash
   HF_TOkEN = "paste the token here"
   ```